grpc/proposal/L20-core-memory-usage-api.md

 ## Background

-Some wrapped languages have garbage collectors that act lazily and that don't account for memory that was not allocated by the the language's own memory manager.
+Some wrapped languages have garbage collectors that act lazily and that don't account for memory that was not allocated by the language's own memory manager.
 For example, to the ruby garbage collector, a c-core Channel only costs as much memory as the thin wrapper object itself, even though it might actually end up allocating much more than that internally for different reasons.